M1NE221/backend2/WIDGET_ENDPOINTS.md

 ## Conclusion

-The widget endpoints provide a robust foundation for real-time data display in the Joe desktop app.
+The widget endpoints provide a robust foundation for real-time data display in the Perla desktop app.
 They are designed to be:

 - **Fast**: Optimized for sub-500ms response times
 - **Reliable**: Comprehensive error handling and validation